For urgent medical issues while the PCHS is closed. Not for routine / administrative questions

-The Barnard Primary Care Health Service recognizes that illness will not always be confined to weekday, daytime hours.
-For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, 24 hour telephone advice is available throughout the academic year, including Thanksgiving, winter and spring breaks.
-The Clinician On-Call is not available during the summer months.
+The Barnard Primary Care Health Service recognizes that serious illness will not always be confined to weekday, daytime hours.
+For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, telephone advice is available throughout the academic year, including Thanksgiving, and spring breaks.
+The Clinician On-Call is not available during winter or summer break.

 Calls are triaged based on urgency of the situation.
-It is important to leave your phone line open and remain in your room so that we can call you back!
+It is important to leave your phone line open and remain with your phone so that we can call you back!
 If you have not received a response within 30 minutes, please call again and contact your RA or GA for assistance.

 The Clinician On-Call is only for currently registered Barnard students.
 We are not able to give advice for non-Barnard friends, relatives, graduates, Columbia students, etc. Also, we will not discuss your medical situation with family, friends or other health care providers without your permission.

 Can I call for another student?

 Generally the most appropriate advice is given when the Clinician On-Call can speak directly with the student who is ill.
 You may call for your friend (as long as she is a Barnard student), but she should expect to speak directly with the clinician when she/he calls back.